sxn2012/learned-index/README.md

 This repository is the implementation details of machine learning index models.

+**IMPORTANT: PLEASE FOLLOW THE LICENSE WHEN USING THIS REPOSITORY!**

 ## Introduction

 - We have reproduced B-Tree and deep learning indexing models mentioned in Kraska et al. (2018) "The case for learned index structures".